aKrnlThat/udm14-links/README.md

 # UDM 14 Links
-Adds `&udm=14` to every Google link on any webpage
+Adds `&udm=14` to every Google link on any webpage, to present results in a cleaner way

 ## Instructions
 > [!IMPORTANT]